mupif/mupif/doc/source/userman.rst

 The setup requires to install the platform, as described in `3.
 Platform installation <#_yey1gprpyr1f>`__.
-Also, the functional application API class is needed. :numref:`fig-jobman-tunnels` shows the flowchart with a JobManager using ssh tunnels (VPN is showed further).
+Also, the functional application API class is needed. :numref:`fig-jobman-tunnels` shows the flowchart with a ModelServer using ssh tunnels (VPN is showed further).